 To schedule a Dashboard, click the Schedule button on the individual dashboard page, in the upper-right corner of the page.

 The fields to enter will match those of Scheduled Reports.
 Fill in the Basic Information, select the Delivery timing, and Send test email, then click Confirm to save the schedule.

 Click Confirm in the lower-right corner of the popup to create the schedule.

 Reviewing Scheduled Reports

-To view a list of currently scheduled reports for your school, click Analytics from the left navigation bar in Handshake, then click the Schedules tab.
+To review a list of your currently scheduled reports, click Analytics from the left navigation bar in Handshake, then click the Schedules tab.

 Note: Scheduled Reports to an SFTP or Amazon S3 will only be visible to the schedule creator.